sporto/sporto.github.com/source/_posts/2013-06-27-safe-testing-in-rails.markdown

 		let(:office) { Workspace.new(name: ‘Melbourne Office’, location: melbourne) }
 		let(:user) { User.new(name: ‘John’, workspace: office) }

-		it ‘has a language ’ do
+		it "has a language" do
 			expect(user.default_language).to eq(english)
 		end